meteor/meteor/content/build-tool.md

 <h3 id="reload-on-file-change">Reloads app on file change</h3>

 After executing the `meteor` command to start the build tool you should leave it running while further developing your app.
 The build tool automatically detects any relevant file changes using a file watching system and recompiles the necessary changes, restarting your client or server environment as needed.
+[Hot module replacement](#hot-module-replacement) can optionally be used so you can view and test your changes even quicker.

 <h3 id="compiles-with-build-plugins">Compiles files with build plugins</h3>